24 Hour Emergency Line: (01295) 670501

 Biosecurity

-Biosecurity and hygiene are important even when there is no active disease outbreak.
-Practicing biosecurity as a matter of routine can help minimise the chance of horses being infected.
+Equine biosecurity and hygiene are important even when there is no active disease outbreak.
+Practising biosecurity as a matter of routine can help minimise the chance of horses being infected.
 Furthermore, it can also make it easier to respond effectively should the need for more stringent measures arise.

 When to Call Your Vet